microsoft/pxt-arcade/docs/tutorials/side-stroller.md

 })
 ```

-## Step 15 - Check that car is on Road
+## Step 15 - Check that car is on road

 We only want to be able to jump when our car is on the road – no flying cars!
 So we need to add a check.